List of Scotch-Irish Americans

 John McCain , 2008 Republican Presidential Nominee

-This is a list of notable Scotch-Irish Americans , including both original immigrants who obtained American citizenship and their American descendants.
-The Scotch-Irish trace their ancestry to Lowland Scottish and Northern English people, but through having stayed a few generations in Ulster .
+This is a list of notable Scots-Irish Americans , including both original immigrants who obtained American citizenship and their American descendants.
+The Scots-Irish trace their ancestry to Lowland Scottish and Northern English people, but through having stayed a few generations in Ulster .
 This list is ordered by surname within section.
 To be included in this list, the person must have a Wikipedia article showing they are Scots-Irish American or must have references showing they are Scots-Irish American and are notable.

 Political/military